ABrisset/dc_checker/README.md

 # dc_checker
 SEO Ruby script to compute Salton cosine and Jaccard coefficient at a glance.
+Wordks perflectly for websites with less than one hundred pages.
 To make it work, just add a `config` directory and create a `database.yml` file providing your mysql configuration.

 ``` yml